 12 Surprising Facts About Bela Lugosi

-On October 20, 1882—136 years ago today—one of the world's most gifted performers was born.
+On October 20, 1882, one of the world's most gifted performers was born.
 In his heyday, Bela Lugosi was hailed as the undisputed king of horror.
-Eighty-five years after he first donned a vampire’s cape, Lugosi's take on Count Dracula is still widely hailed as the definitive portrayal of the legendary fiend.
+Today, more than 85 years after he first donned a vampire’s cape, Lugosi's take on Count Dracula is still widely hailed as the definitive portrayal of the legendary fiend.
 But who was the man behind the monster?

 To the chagrin of his biographers, the details concerning Bela Lugosi’s youth have been clouded in mystery.
 (In a 1929 interview, he straight-up admitted “for purposes of simplification, I have always thought it better to tell [lies] about the early years of my life.”)
 That said, we do know that he was born as Béla Ferenc Dezső Blaskó on October 20, 1882 in Lugoj, Hungary (now part of Romania).
 We also know that his professional stage debut came at some point in either 1901 or 1902.
 By 1903, Lugosi had begun to find steady work with traveling theater companies, through which he took part in operas, operettas, and stage plays.
 In 1913, Lugosi caught a major break when the most prestigious performing arts venue in his native country—the Budapest-based National Theater of Hungary—cast him in no less than 34 shows.
 Most of the characters that he played there were small Shakespearean roles such as Rosencrantz in Hamlet and Sir Walter Herbert in Richard III.